RWTH-EBC/AixCaliBuHA/README.md

 pip install aixcalibuha
 ```

-If you encounter an error with the installation of `scikit-learn`, first install `scikit-learn` separately and then install `ebcpy`:
+If you encounter an error with the installation of `scikit-learn`, first install `scikit-learn` separately and then install `aixcalibuha`:

 ```
 pip install scikit-learn